mashiyat210031/mashiyat210031.github.io/index.md

 Hi!
 I'm Mashiyat — a digital strategist who thrives on the intersection of SEO, analytics, and content-driven marketing.
 With hands-on experience across tools like SEMrush, Tableau, and Google Analytics, I enjoy uncovering insights that drive real business results.
 I'm especially passionate about using data storytelling to improve user experiences, optimize content, and build strategies that scale.

-Below are two featured mock projects where I applied my skills in digital marketing and analytics.
+Below are some of the featured mock projects where I applied my skills in digital marketing and analytics.
 Each one reflects the kind of work I love doing: turning raw data into actionable insights.

 ---